 2022 – today

-In 2021, the contract between Got7 and JYP Entertainment expired, prompting a logo change.
+In 2021, the contract between Got7 and JYP Entertainment expired, prompting a change to the logo.
 The new logo features a figure-based “G” formed from five straight segments.
 Two of them are on the right and resemble the mathematical “greater than” symbol “>,” while three form a sports goal-like shape.
 Below it, the group’s name is displayed in uppercase using a grotesque font.

-The concept of the seven lucky ones is preserved in both the first and second logo versions.
+The concept of the seven lucky ones is preserved in both the first and second versions of the logo.
 Therefore, designers do not separate the number 7 from the word “Got” to better align the idea with the visual representation.
 However, the band’s identity is not elaborate but practical.
 It features geometric motifs rather than glamorous elements, which is common for pop performers.
 This is likely due to the combination of musical performances with martial arts and street dance, where precision, rigor, and confidence are valued.

 Font and Colors